 I don’t get bogged down by things that are out of my control; I comfort myself with the fact that we still have one.
 It would have been nice to have them around to share some stories and family histories.

 So what is the solution to my daughter’s request for granny?
 It may sound crazy, but can’t we hire a granny?
 I am sure there are many grannies out there without their families living close by who can give love to others.

 Would we have to pay them for their services?
 I know we are not the only ones experiencing this, so what kind of solutions have others found to fill this void?

 As much as I believe in blood relatives, I also believe that those you have around you here and now are your family.
-Everyone is not lucky to have our parents living in the same State talk less of the same Country.
-Due to international laws, there are visa restrictions, and even whereby that is not the issue, you can’t have granny there always.
+Everyone is not lucky to have parents living in the same State, talk-less of the same Country.
+Due to international laws, there are visa restrictions, and even when that is not the issue, you can’t have granny there always.